 Currently the main repository for Crossgrid software, which also mirrors EDG and LCG software, is Gridportal (http://gridportal.fzk.de) hosted at FZK in Karlsruhe, Germany.
-The intended cluster administrator should be able to find most of the software packages referenced in this guide there.
+You should be able to find all of the software packages referenced in this guide there.